-- Scheduled safety meetings.

-- > Additional training if job duties or work assignments are expanded or changed.
+- Additional training if job duties or work assignments are expanded or changed. - Post-accident training when necessary. - > Hazardous material training when necessary. - Emergency response training.

-- Annual updated safety trainings.

-- Post-accident training when necessary.

-- > Hazardous material training when necessary.

-- Emergency response training.

-Employees will sign a training verification form (Appendix D) stating that they have received and understand each of the trainings.
+Employees will sign a training verification form (Appendix C) stating that they have received and understand each of the trainings.
 Records of all trainings will be maintained in employee records by the Human Resources Department.

 The Worksite Orientation form must be completed within ten days of the employee starting work at the worksite.
-Once all items have been reviewed, the form must be signed by the employee and the site supervisor, and the original must be sent to the Human Resources Department.
+Once all items have been reviewed, the form must be signed by the employee and the Site Manager, and the original must be sent to the Human Resources Department.